SaeedMehdizadeh/DistanceAreaCalculator/README.md

 1.requirements of the geospatial library project:

-# Geospatial Library

-A Python library designed for geospatial data analysis and manipulation, offering tools to calculate distances, areas, and more with GeoJSON and shapefiles.

 ## Features
 - **Calculate Distances**: Compute distances between two points using latitude and longitude.
 - **Calculate Areas**: Determine the area of polygons from GeoJSON data.